 Furthermore, there are special circumstances under which terminating employees in China is illegal, for instance, a pregnant woman or during her maternity leave, an employee on sick leave, an employee who has been exposed to occupational hazards and has not undergone a medical check-up, etc.

-Usually, termination with immediate effect (without prior notice) and without severance payment can occur as a result of an employee’s misconduct or based on the type of employment.
+Termination with immediate effect (without prior notice) and no severance payment can occur due to an employee’s misconduct or the specific type of employment.

 An employee’s fault or misconduct can definitely serve as a solid ground for legitimate employee termination in China (once proven with relevant evidence).
 Therefore, given the damage caused to the employer, the latter is exempt from providing early notice of the termination and severance payment.
 Such behaviors include: